 Why not spy on your competitors and learn from them?
 Sometimes, it’s a lot easier to stand on the shoulders of someone who is ahead of you in the game.

 As a smart content marketer, you should stop perceiving other blogs and bloggers as your competition.
-Even though they may be up against you, you should befriend them instead.
+Even though they may be up against you, you should instead befriend them.

-That’s how I grew this blog to 80,000 monthly visitors, and that number is growing.
+That’s how I grew this blog to 80,000 monthly visitors and growing.

 When you’re conducting a competitive analysis, focus on the social activities of your competitors, too.
 That way, you can easily map out strategies to complement and outsmart them.